What is testosterone?

 NICE Guidance on menopause states that testosterone can be considered for those that need it (NG23).

 Testosterone can be prescribed on the NHS if the prescriber is familiar with it and is willing to prescribe it ‘off licence’.
-Some prefer not to take this decision and refer to a specialist for advice before prescribing.
-Other GPs will have prescribing restrictions which mean they are not able to offer it.
+Some clinicians prefer not to take this decision and to refer to a specialist for advice before prescribing.
+Other clinicians will have prescribing restrictions, which mean they are not able to offer it